FabienNeibaf/Weather-App/README.md

 # :partly_sunny: Weather App
-This weather app allow you to get the forecast for a location of your choice buy searching it through the search box.
+This weather app allow you to get the forecast for a location of your choice by searching it through the search box.
 By default it looks up your location and if available use it to deliver your current forecast.

 # Technologies